-The panel for the hearing will consist of the Associate Vice President for Retention and Success and the Academic Vice President, Chief Student Affairs Officer and Dean of Students.
+The panel for the hearing will consist of the Associate Vice President for Retention and Academic Success and the Vice President, Chief Academic Officer/Dean of Faculty, Vice President, Chief Student Affairs Officer/Dean of Students.
 In the event that one of these individuals is the party alleged to be responsible for the disputed contents of the record, the President will appoint an alternate member to the panel.